Skip to content

 ESR 1 – Dissensus over the Rule of Law in Transnational Parliamentary Arenas: The case of the European Parliament

-Captivated by the nexus between law and politics, my research focuses on different instances of dissensus over the rule of law within the European Parliament.
+Captivated by the nexus between law and politics, my research focuses on conflicts over the rule of law within the European Parliament.

 Host Institutions